The Magic Candle: Realism

+Ports

 Japanese company StarCraft, which specialized in localizing Western CRPGs, ported The Magic Candle to the Japanese PC-9801 computer.
 The port was released in May 1991, two years after the original release, with completely redesigned art and interfaces.

 Reception

+James V. Trunzo reviewed The Magic Candle in White Wolf #17 (1989) and stated that "Magic Candle seems to offer the best of the old with a refreshing dash of the new, and both novice and veteran gamers should enjoy the challenge presented by this new release from Mindcraft."

 The Magic Candle was reviewed in 1989 in Dragon #148 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 3 out of 5 stars.
 Scorpia of Computer Gaming World in 1989 gave the game a very positive review, noting that killed monsters tend to stay dead, a welcome change from the "endless wave" of other CRPGs.
 Criticisms included the relatively slow combat and the inability to quickly find people or shops in town.
 The magazine later recognized it as 1989's Role-Playing Game of the Year, describing it as "extensive, well-written, and balanced".
 In 1993 Scorpia approved of the "superior nonviolent ending" and stated that the 1989 award was well-deserved.

 Scorpia in 1993 was more critical of The Magic Candle III, with objections including a shortage of money at the start forcing the player to grind instead of questing, and imbalanced dungeons.
 She concluded that it "is a dull game" which failed to meet the expectations the first one set, "only for the hard-core fan of the series", and ended the series "on a mediocre note".

 The editors of Game Player's PC Strategy Guide gave The Magic Candle their 1989 "Best PC Fantasy Role-Playing Game" award.
-They wrote, "Richly inventive, smoothly playable, filled with user-friendly attention to detail, The Magic Candle stands out dramatically in a very crowded field."
+They wrote that "richly inventive, smoothly playable, filled with user-friendly attention to detail, The Magic Candle stands out dramatically in a very crowded field".

 Legacy

 The Magic Candle was successful enough to have sequels: The Magic Candle II: The Four and Forty (1991), and The Magic Candle III (1992).
-The Keys to Maramon (1990) was an action-title spinoff.
+The Keys to Maramon (1990) was an action-title spin-off.
 Bloodstone: An Epic Dwarven Tale, released in 1993, is a prequel to The Magic Candle.
 The series also spawned two spin-offs: Siege (1992) and its sequel Ambush at Sorinor (1993) are tactical strategy games, both taking place in the world of The Magic Candle.